Charles Lee Tilden: Biography

+Personal life

 Tilden married Lilly Mitchell (nee Von Schmidt; October 12, 1859 - November 8, 1946) on June 9, 1892.
 The Tildens resided in Alameda.
 Tilden Way at the southeast end of Alameda is named for him.

-The Tildens' son, Charles Lee Tilden, Jr. (June 4, 1894 - September 21, 1968) was a member of the United States Olympic rugby team in 1920 at Antwerp and 1924 at Paris, winning the gold medal in both Olympiads.
+Tilden's son, Charles Lee Tilden, Jr. was a member of the United States Olympic rugby team in 1920 at Antwerp and 1924 at Paris, winning the gold medal in both Olympiads.
 Mrs. Tilden had two daughters from her previous marriage.